 The Company manages its credit risk related to the amounts due from insurance intermediaries and contract holders, through the work of its Debtors Review Committee.
-This Committee meets every two months and ensures that the credit is controlled with pre-agreed payment schedules on a case-by-case basis.
+This Committee meets regularly and ensures that the credit is controlled with pre-agreed payment schedules on a case-by-case basis.
 Credit risk relating to debtors is identified, assessed, and monitored through the risk register on which key market risks are recorded.
-The default credit period is set to three months for brokers and to one month for TIIs and agents.
-Any credit periods longer than the default period are to be approved by Senior Management.